 We’re looking at our five best methods for reheating leftover roast beef.
 From a simple stovetop to a sous vide machine, we look at each method, what you’ll need, and which is best for your needs.
 Let’s get into it.

 Perhaps you’ve made more roast beef than you can finish in a serving.
 The next logical thing would be to store it in the refrigerator.
 But this then leaves you with a lump of meat.
 The next time that you need to serve it, you will have to reheat it.
-There are different ways of going about this, and this includes using the stovetop.
-It is convenient and easy to use.
+There are different ways of going about this, and using a cast iron skillet or frying pan on your stovetop remains of the best and easiest to do.

 The best way to go about this is to slice the roast beef before it goes in the fridge, then heat the individual slices.
 This will help you get an equal amount of heat all around.
 Place the different slices in the skillet, and sear them for a couple of minutes on each side.
 Make sure the stove is on medium-high heat.
 A couple of minutes on each side should do the trick.